Celebrating Newcastle’s heritage at the Frederick Douglass Centre

 A development for the whole city

-The building has its own legacy, but the legacy of the development goes far beyond the building.
+The legacy of the development goes far beyond the building.
 We exceeded Newcastle City Council’s targets for employment and skills contribution.

 We provided 448 weeks of work experience for local residents who were unemployed or in or just leaving education.
 In addition, 64% of the project workforce were recruited locally and 46% of the budget was spent with local suppliers.